 Parallel (Optional)

 Specify the maximum number of threads for parallel execution.
-For version 5.1 of PnET-Succession, set this parameter from 6 to 19; 12 may be optimal; higher values may result in excessive wait-times (slower processing) due to thread-locking.
-We hope to improve performance further in future releases.
+Version 5.1 of PnET-Succession has fewer thread locks than prior versions, so runtimes may be reduced compared to prior versions.
+However, optimal values for this parameter seem to vary by computer.
+It is suggested that you begin by testing values (of max. # of threads) between 7 and 12.
+The metric to minimize by these tests would be the time (seconds) to complete one PnET-Succession timestep on the computer you will use for production runs.
+You can compute this time from timestamp values in the ‘landis-log.txt’ file.
+A subset of your landscape can be used for these tests to reduce the time needed to complete the test runs.
+Note that considerably higher than optimal values for this parameter may result in slower processing due to thread locking.
+Faster CPUs (>3 GHz) will likely be optimal with a maximum # of threads close to 10 and slower CPUs (<2.2 GHz) with a value close to 7.

 The use of parallel processing results in loss of absolute repeatability because random deviates are accessed indeterminately.
 To mitigate this, it is advisable to maintain the same maximum number of threads in factorial experiments and replicates.
-Values: integer >1, or ‘true’. ‘true’ will let the operating system decide, and this will invariably result in very long runtimes because of thread-locking.
+Values: integer >1, or ‘true’. ‘true’ will let the operating system decide, and this will likely result in very long runtimes because of thread-locking unless the CPU has relatively few (<16) logical processors.
 Default: 1 (no parallel processing).

 CohortStacking (Optional)